Blanchard Forest Strategy agreement

 A collaborative citizens advisory group comes up with an innovative solution and new type of forest conservation for Blanchard Mountain near Bellingham.

-At the end of 2007 an historic collaborative agreement was reached for forest management of Blanchard Mountain, the southernmost tip of the Chuckanut Mountain range and the only place where the Cascades touch the sea.
-This parcel of public lands forest managed by the Department of Natural Resources (DNR) is a uniquely spectacular one, well loved for its beauty, mature forests, and recreational opportunities.
+Blanchard State Forest, a parcel of public lands forest managed by the Department of Natural Resources (DNR) is a uniquely spectacular area, well loved for its beauty, mature forests and recreational opportunities.
 It is surrounded by lands at its foothills that either have been converted to development or are at great risk of conversion.

-The DNR has for years planned to clearcut much of the mountain, crisscrossing its core forest with miles of logging roads.
-Those plans met fierce resistance from conservationists, recreation enthusiasts, and the broader community.
+The DNR had for years planned to clearcut much of the mountain, crisscrossing its core forest with miles of logging roads.
+Those plans have met fierce resistance from conservationists, recreation enthusiasts, and the broader community.

 The BSG was impressive in its balanced composition and in its open and transparent process and fair facilitation.
 Conservation Northwest was joined by Skagit Land Trust and Friends of Blanchard Mountain in representing wildland conservation and recreation interests.
 Intermediate roles were played by reps of Backcountry Horsemen, who have a major stake in recreation on the mountain, and two people with extensive credentials in a mix of both conservation and resource issues.
 The other seats were Skagit County, a local forester, a prominent and independent-minded Skagit County citizen, and the DNR itself.
 The facilitator was John Howell, who has served as president of Cascade Land Conservancy.

 Photo looking south over the Skagit River delta, from the top of Blanchard Mountain.